RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/classes/node_manager.md

 [[_TOC_]]

-The node manager is a class that is designed to help derived job queens with their boring bookkeeping.
+The node manager is a class that is designed to help derived job queens with their boring book-keeping.
+This classes is designed such that you have one of these per every node in your job digraph.
 Under the hood, the node manager is has the following elements:

 ##Results to keep